-- Proposal budget should be for the grant period (October 27, 2022

-June 30, 2023). - Equipment items over \$5,000 are subject to further review, require written approval from OCVA prior to purchase, and require ongoing documentation for the life of the item. - In order to have a sound cost allocation method, organizations need to allocate costs based on usage methods or time tracking.
-Allocations cannot be based on revenue generated.
+- Proposal budget should be for the grant period (November 4, 2022- June 30, 2023). - Equipment items over \$5,000 are subject to further review, require written approval from OCVA prior to purchase, and require ongoing documentation for the life of the item.